ikushum/100-days-of-Algorithm-Challenge/README.md

 21) **sum_of_sequence_1:** This function returns the sum of a sequence of integers.
 The sequence is defined by 3 non-negative values: begin, end, step.
 If begin value is greater than the end, function should returns 0

+### Day 15: February 9, 2017

+22) **dont_give_5:** The start number and the end number of a region is given as parameter of the function which returns the count of all numbers except numbers with a 5 in it.
+The start and the end number are both inclusive.